-If you've been involved in major project, you know that even when everyone is in and from the same nation and thus shares similar expectations about labor relations, hierarchies, decision-making, problem-solving, time-use, and so forth, relationship frictions often undermine progress.
+If you've been involved in a huge project, you know that even when everyone is from the same nation and shares similar expectations about getting work done, frictions undermine progress.

-When the worksite is far away and the many of the people implementing the work have dissimilar cultural values, the inevitable relationship frictions of project work are exacerbated.
+When the worksite is far away and the many of those involved have dissimilar values and work-related expectations, the typical frictions of project work are greatly exacerbated.

-International project management training lowers the risk that contentious value-related factors pose to planning, labor relations, budgets, deadlines, quality-control, and investor satisfaction.
+Working Effectively on International Projects lowers the risk that differing expectations and values pose to planning, labor relations, deadlines, quality-control, and investor satisfaction.

 GROVEWELL's Two-Day Training Workshop for Project Managers

-The strength of this workshop lies in the practical nature of the concepts it teaches, and in its application of company-specific or industry-specific case studies that enable attendees to immediately operationalize those concepts.
+The strength of this workshop lies in its practical nature and its application of company-specific or industry-specific case studies that enable attendees to operationalize those concepts.

-IMPORTANT: The purpose of this workshop is to supplement other types of PM training, such as Kepner Tregoe, in which little attention typically is paid to cultural and cross-border features of international project management.
+IMPORTANT: This workshop is intended to supplement other types of PM training, such as Kepner Tregoe, in which little attention usually is paid to cross-cultural and cross-border challenges.

-Intended participants in this workshop are those who will provide on-site management abroad, such as International Project Managers and their deputies.
-It is also useful for those who will support an overseas project from their company's headquarters.
+Intended participants in this workshop are those who will provide leadership and management on the worksite abroad, such as International Project Managers and their deputies.

 Course Overview and Outline